luc-gh/Stats-preview-card-component/README.md

-# Stats-preview-card-component
+# Frontend Mentor - Stats preview card component solution

-Resolution of the challenge "Stats preview card component", from Frontend Mentor
+This is a solution to the [Stats preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.